stride3d/stride-website/posts/2023-10-23-new-diagnostic-analyzers-feature.md

 ## What is a `DiagnosticAnalyzer`?

 A `DiagnosticAnalyzer` is a feature from Roslyn that scans your code while you are typing in your IDE.
 C# also utilizes this feature; every time you see a warning or red squiggly lines in your IDE, a `DiagnosticAnalyzer` gets triggered.
-Importantly, this analysis has nothing to do with telemetry.
+Analyzers are offline tools used by the compiler to assist programmers.
+They are not used to collect telemetry on how Stride is being used.

 ## What does it do?